fledge-iot/fledge/docs/securing_fledge.rst

 .. note::

    In all cases where a password is stored or passed to the script this is done in plain text.
-Care should be taken to protect these plain text password.
+Care should be taken to protect these plain text passwords.
 In the case of the authentication file, the file permissions must be such that only the Linux user is able to read the file.

    Using a certificate to authenticate rather than username and password, alleviates the need to have plain text passwords stored on the system.
 However access to the certificate must be protected.
 The ability to access the certificate provides the ability to authenticate wit the Fledge instance without need for any further information.